CPalmer3200/Destiny_Scraping_Tools/README.md

 ### Altering the literature review script (review_x.py)

-1. Alter the email_sender, project name and directory under main() function
+1. Alter the bot_email, project name and directory under main() function

 2. Change the email_password, and email_receiver variables in main()